Instructions to Author

 CONFLICTS OF INTEREST/ COMPETING INTERESTS

-All authors of must report any and all potential conflict of interest they may have about the publication of the manuscript or of an entity or product specified in the manuscript and/or relevant to the results of the work presented.
+All authors must report any/all potential conflicts of interest they may have about the publication of the manuscript or of an entity or product specified in the manuscript and/or relevant to the results of the work presented.
 Authors also should report potential conflicts with items in the manuscript which interact with all those listed.

 SUBMISSION OF MANUSCRIPTS